 I am Assistant Professor in the Department of Philosophy at Brandeis University.
 My main research interests lie at the intersection of epistemology and ethics.
 I am also interested in philosophy of action, the nature of reasons, the philosophy of perception, existentialism and the history of modern philosophy.
 I received my Ph.D. from U.C.
 Berkeley in 2007 and my A.B. from Harvard in 2001.

-From June 2013 till July 2015, I will hold a Humboldt Fellowship as a visiting researcher at the Institute of Philosophy at the University of Leipzig.
-During this time I will be finishing my book Evidence and Agency: Norms of Belief for Promising and Resolving.
+From June 2013 till July 2015, I hold a Humboldt Fellowship as a visiting researcher at the Institute of Philosophy at the University of Leipzig.
+During Sommersemester 2015, I am also a fellow of the Forschungskolleg Analytic German Idealism at the University of Leipzig.

 My book Evidence and Agency: Norms of Belief for Promising and Resolving is forthcoming from Oxford University Press.